getodk/docs/odk2-src/getting-started-2.rst

 Setting up the ODK Aggregate server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Follow the instructions for :doc:`aggregate-install`.
+Follow the instructions to install Aggregate from the ODK 1.x documentation.
 You must install the **ODK Aggregate v1.4.15** release.
 This is because we are transitioning away from Aggregate and towards :doc:`sync-endpoint`, but v1.4.15 will suit the purposes of this demo just fine.

 Once you have installed ODK Aggregate, log in with your super-user account.
-That process is also covered in :doc:`aggregate-install`.
+That process is also covered in the Aggregate installation documentation.

 Once logged in, enable the :doc:`aggregate-tables-extension`.
 You should grant the user account on your device the :guilabel:`Administer Tables` permissions.